RyanKing77/powerShell-Docs.pt-pt/developer/prog-guide/stopprocesssample04-vb-net-sample-code.md

                     "Are you sure you wish to stop the process?", processName)

-                ' It is possible that ProcessRecord is called multiple ' when objects are recieved as inputs from a pipeline.
+                ' It is possible that ProcessRecord is called multiple ' when objects are received as inputs from a pipeline.
-                ' So, to retain YesToAll and NoToAll input that the ' user may enter across mutilple calls to this ' function, they are stored as private members of the ' Cmdlet.
+                ' So, to retain YesToAll and NoToAll input that the ' user may enter across multiple calls to this ' function, they are stored as private members of the ' Cmdlet.
                 If Not ShouldContinue(message, "Warning!", yesToAll, noToAll) Then